grnet/kamaki/docs/setup.rst

     $ kamaki config set cloud.<cloud alias>.url <cloud-authentication-URL>
     $ kamaki config set cloud.<cloud alias>.token myt0k3n==

-If only one cloud is configured, kamaki automatically picks it as the default.
+If only one cloud is configured, it is automatically considered the default.
 Otherwise, a default cloud should be specified:

 .. code-block:: console